doritoes/Persona-Passwords-Study/README.md

   - temperature 0.7 is just high enough to trigger the invalid JSON, but it gave reasonable data quality (data interesting enough to study)
   - issue of receiving duplicate personas (well at least the name was duplicate) was managed by having high enough temperature and larger batch size ("CHUNK_SIZE")
   - issue of non-compliant work passwords was managed by validation functions
+- Gemini 3.8 Flash
+  - initial testing shows more stable output that observes the output scheme
 - Hashtopolis as a password auditing platform/cracking tool (running hashcat at scale)
   - Using onerule (rule) + rockyou (password list)
   - SHA512Crypt hashes (seen in the shadow file list) are very slow and resistant to cracking even with 6 GPU workers